OPCFoundation/UA-.NETStandard/README.md

 ### Windows .Net applications
 By default the self signed certificates are stored in a **X509Store** called **CurrentUser\\UA_MachineDefault**.
 The certificates can be viewed or deleted with the Windows Certificate Management Console (certmgr.msc).
 The *trusted*, *issuer* and *rejected* stores remain in a folder called **OPC Foundation\CertificateStores** with a root folder which is specified by the environment variable **ProgramData**.
 On Windows 7/8/8.1/10 this is usually the invisible folder **C:\ProgramData**.
-Note: Since the sample applications in the UA-.Net repository use the same storage and application names as UA-.NetStandardLibrary, but create only certificates with hostname `localhost`, it is recommended to delete all existing certificates in **MachineDefault** to recreate proper certificates for all sample applications when moving to the UA-.NetStandardLibrary repository.
+Note: Since the sample applications in the UA-.Net repository use the same storage and application names as UA-.NetStandard, but create only certificates with hostname `localhost`, it is recommended to delete all existing certificates in **MachineDefault** to recreate proper certificates for all sample applications when moving to the UA-.NetStandard repository.

 ### Windows UWP applications
 By default the self signed certificates are stored in a **X509Store** called **CurrentUser\\UA_MachineDefault**.
 The certificates can be viewed or deleted with the Windows Certificate Management Console (certmgr.msc).
 The *trusted*, *issuer* and *rejected* stores remain in a folder called **OPC Foundation\CertificateStores** in the **LocalState** folder of the installed universal windows package.
 Deleting the application state also deletes the certificate stores.